 We have also dropped below freezing a couple times.
 I threw a tarp up over two sides to block the wind and our birds were perfectly cozy.
 They do have a branch in there now to use as a roost, so that helps them be more comfortable as well.
 Chickens will sit on their feet and tuck their heads into their feathers to stay warm when needed.

 When it’s super hot the majority of the year, you need to design your chicken coop to keep your flock comfortable!
+I hope this helps you plan ahead for those hot summer days!

 Want To Raise Happy Chickens?